prenex/ObjMaster/README.md

 # ObjMaster
 Modern LGPLv3* C++14 library for handling *.obj/mtl 3D model files - originally written by me to aid model loading in the multi-platform AR toolkit projects.

+Works quite well for obj files exported from Blender with triangulize-faces and generate-normals turned on in the exporter.
+Also contains a simple *.obj thresholded-diff tool which is useful for creating animations (obj2obd.jar).
+Code is tested on android, emscripten/js/webgl, linux/opengl, hololens/directx11.
+The library should be easy to set up, use and found out its inner workings when something goes wrong - it is not fool-safe at all though.

+Please keep attention to the licence as that is why I can push backport updates to this codebase when I change something that I need for my work and not only for my home purposes!

 Basic architecture:
 -------------------